Erlyne/Connect4/README.md

 ## Objective

-To be the first player to connect 4 of the same colored discs in a row (either vertically, horizontally)
+To be the first player to connect 4 of the same colored discs in a row (either vertically, horizontally or diagonally)

 ## How to play